Jmp86/Crypto_Market_Watch/README.md

 ## Installation

 Fork and clone repo into your local environment.
-Open directory of cloned repo.
+Navigate to directory of cloned repo.

 ```
 npm install -g json-server